 - Diet ensure you are eating a healthy balanced diet.
 Our pre-admission nurses will advise you if you need to do anything specific regarding your diet. - Medications check with your GP to ensure your medication is up to date and as effective as it can be. - Exercise getting stronger and fitter before your operation will help your recovery afterwards.
-It is good to begin the exercises at the end of this booklet as soon as possible, don't wait until after your operation. - Walking practice using your walking sticks or crutches if you have any, but you will be provided with walking aids after your surgery on the ward. - Dental if you have loose or broken teeth or crowns that are not secure it is a good idea to see your dentist, as they can become broken or dislodged during the anaesthetic procedure. - Skin if you have any cuts, grazes, ulcers or broken skin, please inform us before coming to hospital. - Nails remove any nail varnish or false nails prior to admission.
+It is good to begin the exercises at the end of this booklet as soon as possible, don't wait until after your operation. - Walking practice using your walking sticks or crutches if you have been given them in a pre-operative appointment. - Dental if you have loose or broken teeth or crowns that are not secure it is a good idea to see your dentist, as they can become broken or dislodged during the anaesthetic procedure. - Skin if you have any cuts, grazes, ulcers or broken skin, please inform us before coming to hospital. - Nails remove any nail varnish or false nails prior to admission.